ICTU/caddy/README.md

 # caddy

-Caddy, but configurable using environment variables
+Caddy, but configurable using environment variables.

+Thanks to Greyarch BV for creating https://github.com/greyarch/caddy